Last updated: October 22, 2024

 The YAML configuration file stores both the table details and checks configurations.

-In this example, we have set three minimum percentage thresholds levels for the check:
+In this example, we have set the minimum percentage threshold at 99% for the check.

 And the following parameters: